isomerpages/moe-rivervalleyhigh/_our-curriculum/Talent Development/Mathematics Leaders Academy.md

 #### Leadership Development

 Students have the opportunity to hone their leadership skills through leading, planning and implementing events such as the River Valley Mathematics Challenge, the Mathematics department’s key student-centered event organised for primary school students.
 MLA further promotes student agency though MyMLA, a leadership platform that empowers students to propose bottom-up initiatives which they are passionate in, to lead and take charge.
-As students value-create in support of MLA’s objectives, they also find greater purpose as contributing members of the academy.
+As students value-create in support of MLA’s objectives, they also find greater purpose as contributing members of the academy.&nbsp;

 ![river valley mathematics 2023](/images/river%20valley%20mathematics%20challenge%202023%20organised%20by%20sec%204%20mla%20members.jpg) River Valley Mathematics Challenge 2023 organised by Sec 4 MLA members

  ![MLA workshop on python programming](/images/senior%20mla%20members%20conducted%20a%20workshop%20on%20python%20programming%20for%20sec%202%20juniors.jpg) Senior MLA members conducted a workshop on Python Programming for Sec 2 juniors